Yoo Youngkuk: Pastoral color fields (1973–1979)

-In 1977, YYK sold the house at Yaksu-dong where he lived for thirty years and moved to Deungchon-dong at the outskirts of Seoul.
+In 1977, YYK sold the house at Yaksu-dong where he had lived for thirty years and moved to Deungchon-dong on the outskirts of Seoul.
 The newly built house was very quiet and surrounded by a little hill at the back with many trees, and he could watch pheasants resting in backyards through the windows of his atelier.
-Works of this period were painted in gentler colors using softer lines providing intimacy and comfort rather than tension and rigor.
+Works of this period were painted in gentler colours using softer lines providing intimacy and comfort rather than tension and rigour.
 Trees were often depicted in ‘Y’ shapes and mountains had softer and rounder angles.